kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 	`$ sudo service etcd start`

-	> The kubernetes commands will be started automatically after etcd
+	> The lmktfy commands will be started automatically after etcd

 2. On any node: